MewsSystems/gitbook-connector-api/operations/serviceorders.md

 ## Get all service order notes

-Returns all notes associated with the service order.
+Returns all notes associated with the service order (e.g. reservation).
 This operation uses [Pagination](../guidelines/pagination.md).

 ### Request